Sit-in: 1962 University of Chicago, Illinois

 In January 1962, Bernie Sanders, then a student at the University of Chicago, helped lead a sit-in in protesting university president George Wells Beadle's segregated campus housing policy.

 "We feel it is an intolerable situation, when Negro and white students of the university cannot live together in university-owned apartments," Sanders told a crowd of about 200 students.
 After several days of protests, Beadle met with students to form a commission to investigate discrimination.

 Disability rights movement

 1935 New York City

 The League of the Physically Handicapped in New York City was formed in May 1935 to protest discrimination by the Works Progress Administration (WPA).
 The Home Relief Bureau of New York City stamped applications by physically handicapped applicants with "PH", which stood for "physically handicapped".
 Marked as "unemployable", they were denied access to WPA-created jobs.
-To protest this, members of the League held a sit-in at that Home Relief Bureau for nine days beginning on May 29, 1935, and a weekend sit-in at the WPA headquarters, also in New York City, in June 1935.
+To protest, members of the League held a sit-in at that Home Relief Bureau for nine days beginning on May 29, 1935, and a weekend sit-in at the WPA headquarters, also in New York City, in June 1935.
 These actions eventually led to the creation of 1,500 jobs for physically handicapped workers in New York City in 1936.